A Joint Project of the College of William & Mary and the National Center for State Courts

 The functioning of the U.S. electoral process increasingly comes down to resolving election law disputes in court.
 These election law cases are extraordinarily important to the democratic process, often concerning fundamental issues such as ballot access, accurate vote counts, and voter challenges.

-The Election Law Program also works closely with its student arm, the William & Mary Election Law Society to run an Election Law Speaker series to bring prominent election lawyers and scholars to campus and plan other events throughout the academic year.
+The Election Law Program also works closely with its student arm, the William & Mary Election Law Society to run an Election Law Speaker series bringing prominent election lawyers and scholars to campus and planning other events throughout the academic year.

-*Featured Image (top right of page): Levar Stoney, the youngest person and the first African American to ever hold the office of Secretary of the Commonwealth, speaking about the state of voting rights removal and restoration policies in the Commonwealth of Virginia.
-February 19th, 2015
+*Featured Image (top right of page): Levar Stoney, the youngest person and the first African American to ever hold the office of Secretary of the Commonwealth of Virginia, speaking about the state of voting rights removal and restoration policies in the Commonwealth on February 19th, 2015.